Are you challenged with creating an equitable and culturally responsive classroom environment for your students?

 How might we honor our students’ unique characteristics and cultural backgrounds in order to create equitable learning environments?

-If you would like to earn one graduate credit for an additional $79 from Adams State University in Alamosa, Colorado you can add it to your cart or purchase it at the end of your course.
+If you would like to earn one graduate credit (additional $) from Adams State University in Alamosa, Colorado you can add it to your cart or purchase it at the end of your course.